Video Banner Ads: A How-To Guide

 One last thing…

 Digital video advertising is increasing, and if you haven’t already done so now is the moment to make it part of your digital advertising plans.
-What’s more, with the development of the creative management platform it is now far easier to build both in-banner video, as well as all the different ad formats your omnichannel campaign requires.
+What’s more, with the development of creative management platforms, it is now far easier to build both in-banner video, as well as all the different ad formats your omnichannel campaign requires.

 If you’re interested in learning more about how you can create advanced HTML5 banner ads, including video, without any code then checkout what the Bannerflow creative management platform can do for you.
 You can either apply for a demo or contact us directly for more information.